All images and videos are © courtesy of Industrial Aerobotics.

 Mostly camera will be set to nadir position.
 In situation where tracker system can't be positioned at a set angle or for some fixed array sites – based on the time of the day and sun position oblique setup can be used.

 Optimal angle of solar panels for thermal images is from 5 to 30 degrees to avoid reflection and inaccurate temperatures.
 If such images can’t be acquired with nadir camera position, the camera angle has to be adjusted to ensure pictures of panels in range from 5 to 30 degree angle.

 Standard image data processing techniques can be used to stitch photos taken with daylight and IR cameras.

 Figure 5: Orthophoto map of solar panel field stitched using photogrammetry software

 Figure 6: Orthophoto map of solar panel field in IR spectrum

 Orthophoto maps of relatively small solar panel fields can be analysed manually with different zoom level.
-To enable rapid evaluation for large fields with millions of panels automated defect detection should be used.
-Defected panels are marked and further inspections can be accomplished manually.

 Figure 7: automatic detection of defects on solar panels

 Without doubt the usage of UAV for area surveying or infrastructure inspection is time and cost saving.
 Drone mission planning features and tools of UgCS enable UAV professionals to customise each mission according to application requirements.